zwilsoncc/docs/pages/docs/features/configuration.md

 By default, they live in a directory named `.now` in your home directory.
 Within it, you can find two files (which you can learn more about below).
-If you need to specifiy a different location of the directory, you can use the `--global-config` flag in Now CLI, which takes in a custom path to a directory containing the two files.
+If you need to specify a different location of the directory, you can use the `--global-config` flag in Now CLI, which takes in a custom path to a directory containing the two files.